jwulf/five-things-from-stackoverflow-brisjs/README.md

 # five-things-from-stackoverflow-brisjs

-A repo to go with the BrisJS talk "_Five Lessons from refactoring StackOverflow code_"
+A repo to go with the BrisJS talk "_Five Lessons from refactoring StackOverflow code_" (video link coming soon...).

 ## Background